belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `DPL` If the IT were blocking your VPN ...

 `RPE` ...
-Extra bad!
+Stupidly bad!

 `DPL` If you couldn't SSH to the system from your local network?

-`RPE` ... even more of a bad mark.
-And pointless, with a SSH outbound, you can connect to a remote server, and then piggy back your way inside the IT (to the audience - don't laugh, i've DONE that).
+`RPE` ... even more stupidfly bad and also pointless, with a SSH outbound, you can connect to a remote server, and then piggy back your way inside the IT (to the audience) - don't laugh, i've actually DONE that at some customers site.

 `DPL` However, with all those ports being closed or blocked, you did provide a very strong complete illusion of security

-`RPE` While making everyday tasks in the company, a living hell. (in the sake of security => bad usability).
+`RPE` ...
+While making everyday tasks in the company, a living hell. (in the sake of security => bad usability).

 `RPE` OK, so bottom line is the key to securing app is protocol and content filtering.
 It's actually quite nice, because you reduce the scale of the attack a java dev has to worry about misusing the *expected* input data.
 Anything going beyond the scope of what the app should get will already be dropped by the filtering.

 Our Data 11mn
 =====

-`DPL` ok so filter content, clean but also need to returns data, right ?
-And what about the confidentiality of those ?
+`DPL` ok so filter content, got it.
+But also need to returns data, right ?
+So what about the confidentiality of those ?

-`RPE` No business, no backend uber, no wire transfer - basically no fund to get hacked to the dark web
+`RPE` In our use case, we have no business, no backend uber, no wire transfer - basically no fund to get hacked to the dark web

-`DPL` But a nice data mash up, typical "employee productivity tool", such as
+`DPL` But we said it's a  typical "employee productivity tool", so it has data such as

 * employee address, phonee number
 * salaries, financial package